-Sı Ta Immary Matrix of Fair Housii able V-3 ng Issues and Actions for Mitigation Fair Housing Issue Contributing Factors Priority Level Action B. Protect Existing Residents from Displacement (Displacement, Housing Mobility) Concentration of low/ moderate income households in certain Census Blocks Unaffordable rents High levels of overpayment High Determine potential infrastructure/ accessibility improvements in low and moderate income areas as identified in Figure B-11 and south of Grandview which has a higher disabled population (Figure B-5).
-No net loss of units affordable to lower income households (HE Program # 6b) Twice during this planning period (2022 and 2025), reach out to landlords of apartment complexes to provide education and materials about the Section 8 program.
-(HE Program #10).
-C. Conservation of Existing Housing Stock (Displacement , Substandard Housing Conditions) Age of housing stock Cost of repairs and/or rehabilitation Medium By 2022 initiate program guidelines for a Minor Home Repair Program and advertise through the Senior Center, Senior Commission, City newsletter and City website (HE Program 3).
+51 Immary Matrix of Fair Housir - Actions for Miltigation Fair Housing Issue Contributing Factors Priority Level Action • Determine potential infrastructure/ accessibility improvements in low and moderate income areas as identified in Figure B-11 and south of Grandview which has a higher disabled population (Figure B-5).
+B. Protect Existing Residents from Displacement Concentration of low/ moderate income households in certain Census Blocks High • Enforce replacement housing requirements to ensure no net loss of units affordable to lower income households.
+(Displacement, Housing Mobility) Unaffordable rents High levels of overpayment • Twice during this planning period (2022 and 2025), reach out to landlords of apartment complexes to provide education and materials about the Section 8 program.
+C. Conservation of Existing Housing Stock (Displacement, Substandard Housing Conditions) Age of housing stock Cost of repairs and/or rehabilitation Medium By 2022 initiate Minor Home Repair Program and advertise through the Senior Center, Senior Commission, City newsletter and City website.
 Conduct targeted outreach on the Home Repair Program in Sierra Madre's low and moderate income census block groups as identified in Figure B-11